 Equine Massage Therapy

-I hold a foundation certificate as an Equine Sports Massage and Rehabilitation Therapist from Equissage Europe, one of the leading equine massage programs in the industry!
+In addition to treating humans, I hold a foundation certificate as an Equine Sports Massage and Rehabilitation Therapist from Equissage Europe, one of the leading equine massage programs in the industry!

 The benefits of equine massage